aitgcodes/litesoph-wiki/source/feature_and_implementations/independent_tasks/rt_tddft/rt_tddft.rst

    **1. Time Origin in as:** Laser delay time from initialization of simulation in atto-seconds.

-   **2. Relative strength at time origin, 10e-:** Electric field strength at the starting time of the laser.
+   **2. Relative strength at time origin, 10e-:** Relative Electric field strength at the starting time of the laser.

    **3. Peak Strength in au:** Intensity of laser in au.